PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

 ## Note:

-* To deploy another application repeat the steps from Step No. 2 and make you have deployed the git-server for that application
+* To deploy another application repeat the steps from Step No. 2 and make sure you have deployed the git-server for that application